sit-fyi/sit/doc/getting_started.md

 Let's start!

+## Obtaining SIT

+All our releases are hosted on [GitHub](https://github.com/sit-it/sit/releases) and binary files can be downloaded from there.

-## Building from the source code
+## (OPTIONAL) Building from the source code

-As SIT is currently in a pre-release stage (although we're expecting a release soon), one has to build it from the source code.
+As SIT is currently in its early days, sometimes it might make sense to use a pre-release build.
+You can do one yourself.

-Firstly, you will need to install Rust 1.23.
+Firstly, you will need to install Rust 1.24.
 Luckily it is typically a very simple process.
 You can find instructions on [Rust's website](https://www.rust-lang.org/en-US/install.html).